 Frontier Materials Research Group

 The Frontier Materials Research Group (FMRG) is co-supervised by Prof. Ming-Chung Wu, Prof. Kun-Mu Lee of Department Chemical and Materials Engineering, Chang Gung University (CGU) and Prof. Yu-Ching Huang of Department of Materials Engineering, Ming Chi University of Technology (MCUT) in Taiwan.
-FMRG includes 2 postdoctoral fellows, 3 Ph.D. students, 5 research assistant, 11 master students and 13 undergraduate students.
+FMRG includes 2 postdoctoral researcher, 5 Ph.D. students, 4 research assistant, 18 master students, 27 undergraduate students and 7 high school intern students.
 Materials chemistry and physics are our core knowledge.
 The corresponding experimental skills include chemical synthesis, microstructure analysis, spectroscopy, and optoelectrical measurements.
 We mainly focused our interests on perovskite-structured solar cells (PSCs), nanomaterials, antibacterial materials, and advanced process.
 For PSCs, we concentrate on developing of the lead-reduced perovskite-structured active layer, novel electron transport layer, interface modification, and the PSCs sub-module.
 For nanomaterials, we are working on the synthesis of TiO2 nanofibers, nanoscale photocatalysts, cellulose nanofibers, and their corresponding material properties analysis.
 For biomedical materials, we focus on developing antibacterial materials and biocompatibility materials used in medical practices.
 For the advanced process, we are working on 3D printing technique, electrospinning method, and plasma technologies.
 Our projects funding are sponsored by Ministry of Science and Technology, Formosa Plastics Corporation, Linkou Chang Gung Memorial Hospital, Chang Gung University, Ming Chi University of Technology, etc.

 Welcome to join us!!